Back

 However, radiant heating systems are not only used in industrial halls.
 Word of their advantages has long since spread in the event industry.
 You can find the Heating systems now also at concerts, art exhibitions and Company eventswhich take place in unusual locations - such as old fish factories or heating plants.

 For example, in the old fish auction hall on the St. Pauli fish market.
-Radiant heating systems from KÜBLER provide pleasant warmth on the stage as well as at tables, benches and food stands in the 103-metre-long and 23-metre-wide hall, which is eleven meters high at the dome.
-The cubic meters of air above the usage area, on the other hand, remain cool.
-Without disturbing anyone.
-On the contrary: the operators save up to 50 percent in energy costs compared to conventional warm air heating systems.
+For many years, KÜBLER radiant heaters have been providing pleasant warmth on stage, at tables, benches, and food stands in the 103-meter-long and 23-meter-wide hall, which is eleven meters high at the dome.
+The cubic meters of air above the usable area, on the other hand, remain cool.
+Without bothering anyone.
+On the contrary: the operators save up to 50 percent in energy costs compared to conventional hot-air heating systems.